aspose-barcode/Aspose.BarCode-Products/barcode/en/sharepoint/_index.md

                     Barcode Generation Live Example
                 </h2>
                 <p>
-                    Barcode generator API offers to create the barcodes by specifying various symbologies, setting code text (data to be encoded to barcode image) and appearance-related properties such as background foreground color, font as well as location(hide, above, below) and alignment.
-Moreover, one can create two-dimensional barcodes like PDF 417, Data Matrix, Aztec, QR and Micro QR barcode etc in the same way as of one dimensional.
+                    The barcode library is a powerful tool that allows developers to easily generate barcodes by specifying the target barcode type, inserting the input data to store the barcode, and customizing appearance-related properties.
+The library provides a variety of options for fine-tuning the appearance of the generated barcodes, including options for setting the background and foreground colors, font, size, resolution, and text captions.
+It supports both 1D and 2D barcodes, including popular types, such as PDF417, Data Matrix, Aztec Code, QR Code, Micro QR Code, and so on, using the same simple and intuitive process.
                 </p>
                 {{< blocks/products/pf/agp/feature-section2 >}}
 <!-- BEGIN LCS -->